 Several decades of research on the paleoceanography and paleoclimatology of the Scotia Sea using short cores and remote-sensing data have revealed a wealth of information on late Pleistocene ice sheet-ocean climate interactions.
 However, only deep drilling will enable us to understand the evolution and sensitivity of these interactions over longer timescales, in particular during periods of Earth's history that were significantly warmer and characterized by higher sea levels than today.
 Drilling deep sites in the Pirie and Dove Basins allows us to decipher the geological history of the Antarctic region back to the Miocene and to test competing hypotheses in this important yet undersampled region.
-In particular, recovery of long records will improve our understanding of how the coupled Antarctic ice-ocean atmosphere system evolved to the present state and how it behaved across major climate transitions and during warmer-than-present times.
-We will also test how Seismic Reflectors a-c, which divide five main regional units, relate to key changes in Antarctic Ice Sheet (AIS) history, oceanic currents, and/or climate evolution.
+In particular, recovery of long records will improve our understanding of how the coupled Antarctic ice-ocean-atmosphere system evolved to the present state and how it behaved across major climate transitions and during warmer-than-present times.
+We will also test how Seismic Reflectors a-c, which divide four main regional units, relate to key changes in Antarctic Ice Sheet (AIS) history, oceanic currents, and/or climate evolution.
 These changes could include the middle Miocene glacial intensification of the East Antarctic Ice Sheet (EAIS), the mid-Pliocene warm interval, the late Pliocene glacial enhancement of the West Antarctic Ice Sheet (WAIS), the mid-Pleistocene transition (MPT), or more recent glacial-interglacial changes.
 Using a variety of proxies and modeling approaches, the sediments recovered during International Ocean Discovery Program (IODP) Expedition 382 will be used to address key topics discussed in the following sections.

-Past AIS behavior
+Past Antarctic Ice Sheet behavior

 The Scotia Sea sites are strategically located in two areas of "Iceberg Alley," the major Antarctic gateway to lower latitudes where Antarctic icebergs generally exit to the Southern Ocean (Figure F1).
 Weber et al. (2014) revealed that times of enhanced iceberg-rafted debris (IBRD) recorded in Scotia Sea sediments correspond to times of AIS instability.
 Accordingly, with material collected during Expedition 382 we should be able to generate the first spatially integrated and long-term reconstruction of AIS variability and its relation to sea level and climate change.
-A recent proof-of-concept study revealed that, at least for the late Pleistocene, sedimentation rates at these sites are high enough to record climate and ice sheet changes on decadal-to-centennial timescales.
-The discovery that massive episodes of iceberg discharge begin abruptly, ramping up from background levels to peak values within decades (Weber et al.,
+A recent proof-of-concept study re-